How to audit your Google Ads account like a pro

 RSA performance and pinning

-Looking at the overall asset report you can determine how many different ads an asset is in.
-Is it on purpose?
-Did multiple people create the pins?
-Are they consistent?
+Looking at the overall asset report you can determine how many different ads an asset is in:

 The competitor analysis